We’ll be comparing two Chinese-made robot vacuums in detail, the 360 S6 versus the Roborock S5 Max.

-Roborock’s one side brush design won’t scatter as much dirt, and the strong airflow enables it to make clean passes, whereas the 360 S6’s dual side brush design kicked dirt to a broader zone.
+Roborock’s single-side brush design won’t scatter as much dirt, and the strong airflow enables it to make clean passes, whereas the 360 S6’s dual-side brush design kicked dirt to a broader zone.

 The S5 Max was also better in the sand on hard floor test, picking up 99.8% versus the S6’s 93.7%.